MS-LIMA/PhotonSerializer/README.md

 The size of bytes are reduced from 94 bytes to 67 bytes.
 However, it is still larger than the theoritical size of 24 bytes.

-# III.
+# VI.
 Serialize with Custom Serializer
 ### 1. Introduce
 This paper introduces custom serializer which can serialize custom type such as user defined structure or class.
 This serializer can provide a size that is close to the theoretical size.
 Serializable types and sizes are as follows: